 - Must file annual accounts and confirmation statements with Companies House

-Benefits of Registering a Ltd in UK
+Benefits of Registering a Ltd in the UK

 1. Limited Liability